Timeless path integral for relativistic quantum mechanics: Introduction

-The aim of this paper is to rigorously derive the timeless path integral for relativistic quantum mechanics, starting from the canonical formulation in \cite{Rovelli:book}.
-It turns out the transition amplitude can be reformulated as the sum, or functional integral, over all possible paths in the constraint surface $\Sigma$ specified by the (relativistic) Hamiltonian constraint $H(q^a,p_a)=0$ for the configuration variables $q^a$ and their conjugate momenta $p_a$, and each path contributes with a phase identical to the classical action divided by $\hbar$.
+The aim of this paper is not to formulate a new sum-over-histories approach from a new perspective but instead to rigorously derive the timeless path integral for relativistic quantum mechanics, starting from the canonical formulation specifically described in \cite{Rovelli:book}.
+The main difficulty lies in the fact that the ordinary time-slicing process of path integrals cannot be directly carried over as there is no privileged observable to be treated as time, and thus new techniques have to be devised.\footnote{ It should be noted that the path integral derived in this paper is fundamentally different from that in \cite{Hartle:1984ut}.
+While this paper gives the timeless path integral for \emph{relativistic} quantum mechanics, what in \cite{Hartle:1984ut} is the path integral for \emph{nonrelativistic} quantum mechanics recast into a parameterized theory, which manifests reparametrization invariance in an apparently timeless fashion.
+The underlying mechanics considered in \cite{Hartle:1984ut} is till the conventional (nonrelativistic) quantum mechanics, as opposed to the timeless (relativistic) quantum mechanics in this paper.
+The path integral in \cite{Hartle:1984ut}, although cast in a timeless fashion, is equivalent to the ordinary path integral of conventional quantum mechanics and thus no difficulty arises in regard to time-slicing.
+When the system is \emph{strictly deparametrizable}, the transition amplitude obtained from timeless path integral coincides with that from ordinary path integral, but their interpretations of probability and physics are profoundly different.
+The difference is subtle but crucial as discussed in \secref{sec:remarks on deparametrizable systems} and \secref{sec:deparametrizable systems}.
+In the same spirit of \cite{Hartle:1984ut}, it is suggested in \cite{Brown:1989ne} that, following the paradigm of the relationship between Jacobi's and Hamilton's action principles, one can correspond the Wheeler-DeWitt equation to a time-independent Schr\"{o}dinger equation and derive a time-dependent Wheeler-DeWitt equation of the Schr\"{o}dinger type with the four-volume of spacetime playing the role of physical time.
+(For this aspect of the problem of time, also see \cite{Gryb:2008rz} for the much simpler case of nonrelativistic particles moving through a space-dependent potential.)
+The resulting quantum theory of gravity (if can be constructed consistently) is again fundamentally different from that by directly quantizing the Wheeler-DeWitt equation in the manner of timeless quantum mechanics specifically formulated in \cite{Rovelli:book}.
+(Also see Appendix of \cite{Brown:1992bq} for the path integral for Jacobi's action based on the ideas of \cite{Brown:1989ne}.)} It turns out, nevertheless, the transition amplitude can be reformulated as the sum, or functional integral, over all possible paths in the constraint surface $\Sigma$ specified by the (relativistic) Hamiltonian constraint $H(q^a,p_a)=0$ for the configuration variables $q^a$ and their conjugate momenta $p_a$, and each path contributes with a phase identical to the classical action divided by $\hbar$.
 Unlike the conventional path integral in which every path is parameterized by the time variable $t$, the timeless path integral is completely independent of the parametrization for paths, manifesting the timeless feature.
 Furthermore, for the special case that the Hamiltonian constraint is a quadratic polynomial in $p_a$, the timeless path integral over $\Sigma$ reduces to the timeless Feynman's path integral over the (relativistic) configuration space.